 What is an acrylic vacuum chamber?

 An acrylic vacuum chamber is, as the name implies, a vacuum chamber that is built from the acrylic polymer.
-The acrylic panels are specialty machined, prepared, and glued (or welded) in such a way to create an air tight seal between the walls.
+The acrylic panels are specialty routed, machined, prepared, and glued (or welded) in such a way to create an air tight seal between the walls.
 There is a lot of know-how and engineering that goes into the process of fabricating a quality chamber.
-In the end, the final product can be used as a vacuum chamber.
-Acrylic vacuum chambers are preferable over its metallic counterparts due to the fact that acrylic is fully transparent, cost effective, and versatile meaning that it can be used in a plethora of vacuum applications.
+We here at Sanatron, have spent more than a decade, invested countless hours perfecting our craft in order to build the best possible acrylic vacuum chamber for you.
+Every single manufacturing step has been perfected and optimized.
+We are committed to excellence and we will not settle for anything less than superb quality.
+Vacuum Chambers are our core competency and our manufacturing technology is proprietary trade secret resulting in a final product can be used as a quality vacuum chamber.

 Advantages of using an Acrylic Vacuum Chamber